Barely coping with a newborn and toddler? Learn how to survive the first few weeks and adjust to life with two kids.

 Caring for your newborn and toddler

-You feel like you don’t have enough hands: when you’re with the baby, you feel guilty you can’t give your undivided attention to your toddler.
+You don’t have enough hands: when you’re with the baby, you feel guilty you can’t give your undivided attention to your toddler.
 But when your toddler needs you, you feel equally bad for not holding the baby.

 To say you’re struggling is an understatement.